Dynamic annihilation pathways of magnetic skyrmions: Conclusion

-Our investigation demonstrates that the choice of numerical model and spatial discretisation has a significant impact on skyrmion annihilation pathways and the physical limits of topological protection.
-While the PS-LL model offers a consistent description across length scales, the choice of discretisation alters the dynamic pathway, resulting in dramatic differences, including the absence of a direct annihilation.
-Atomic-scale discretisation is therefore necessary for a faithful description of topological annihilation.
-The results also showcase the importance of how the exchange interaction is implemented.
-We examined MuMax3, a widely used micromagnetic solver.
-It is commonly assumed that such models are valid when the cell size is larger than the exchange length.
-However, the exchange implementation in MuMax3 leads to a cosine-type dispersion relation, which misrepresents the exchange energy landscape.
-Interestingly, this implementation turns out to be correct at atomic resolution insofar as only nearest-neighbour interactions are required.
-More generally, next-nearest-neighbour interactions have been shown to be relevant from density functional theory~\cite{Eriksson2017}.
-In such cases, the PS-LL kernel would be able to capture the nonlocal interactions because of its Fourier representation.
+Our investigation demonstrates that the choice of numerical model and spatial discretization has a significant impact on skyrmion annihilation pathways and the physical limits of topological protection. {Reducing the spatial discretization is generally beneficial, as also demonstrated in recent investigations using multiscale approaches~\cite{DeLucia2017,Winkler2021} showing convergence between micromagnetic and atomistic or Heisenberg models~\cite{Winkler2025}.
+Our} results also showcase the importance of how the exchange interaction is implemented.
+We examined MuMax3, a widely used micromagnetic solver. {The micromagnetic approach is valid when textures are longer than the exchange length, but numerical implementations typically require a cell-size smaller than the exchange length to accurately solve the Laplacian operator.
+In the particular case of MuMax3,} the exchange implementation leads to a cosine-type dispersion relation, which misrepresents the exchange energy landscape.
+Interestingly, this implementation turns out to be correct at atomic resolution insofar as only nearest-neighbor interactions are required.
+More generally, next-nearest-neighbor interactions have been shown to be relevant from density functional theory~\cite{Eriksson2017}. {In such cases, the PS-LL model is an attractive solution because it is grid-independent and captures the necessary physics in its convolution kernel.
+For example, in this work, we extended the previous 1D implementation~\cite{rockwell} to 2D and included the DMI from first principles calculations.
+It is also possible to consider other nonlocal interactions such as the magnetostatic approximation for spin waves~\cite{Roxburgh2025}.
+Therefore, other nonlocal interactions, such as a next-nearest-neighbor exchange, can be represented in Fourier space.}